siliconprime-hoanguyen/dropin-doc/README.md

 ### Check network for gig before streaming

-This API is to log status for gig while streaming
+This API is to log status for gig before streaming

 ```javascript
 POST /gigs/checkStatusBeforeStreaming/:gigId